rodprogramdev/100-days-of-code/log.md

 # Day 95: July 18, 2019
 Progress: Trying to complete the user-stories in my FCC landing page semantics before proceeding to aesthetics.
 I also worked today on my javaScript course coding challenge #5.

+# Day 96: July 19, 2019
+Progress: Today I reviewed the concept on how javascript code is executed in the javascript engine and how the execution context works.I also learned about the process of hoisting.
+Not that much coding just watched the course videos in Javascript then planning to go back to it afterwards to review how the concept works.